Antize/Free-CCleaner-Auto-Update-Outdated/README.md

 ## Known issues
 - If **CCleaner-Auto-Updater** is launched as admin Malwarebytes detects as false positive, general problem with C# software.
-- Windows defender (Smart screen) block for unrecognized app.
+- Windows defender (Smart screen) Block for unrecognized app.
 (Choice Run anyway)

 ## Before you start
 Please consider buy [CCleaner](https://www.ccleaner.com) if you like it.